Dark Energy Survey Year 3 results: Cosmological constraints from galaxy clustering and galaxy-galaxy lensing using the MagLim lens sample: Results after unblinding

-The summary of best-fit $\chi^2$ values and goodness-of-fit for these three sets of chains following the initial unblinding are: \begin{itemize} \item 2$\times$2pt LCDM unblinding, 6 bins : $\chi^2=367$ for 373 data points (calibrated PPD $p=0.351$), \item 2$\times$2pt LCDM fiducial cov., 6 bins: $\chi^2=463$ for 373 data points (calibrated PPD $p<10^{-3}$), \item 2$\times$2pt LCDM fiducial cov., 4 bins: $\chi^2=280$ for 235 data points (calibrated PPD $p=0.019$), \end{itemize} where the first entry corresponds to the unblinding result, the second to those using a covariance updated to the unblinding best-fit results (and keeping the full data-vector), and the third to a re-run removing the last two lens bins.
+The summary of best-fit $\chi^2$ values and goodness-of-fit PPD $p$-values for these three sets of chains following the initial unblinding are: \begin{itemize} \item 2$\times$2pt LCDM unblinding, 6 bins: $\chi^2=367$ for 336 degrees of freedom\footnote{We have not accounted for the informative priors used on the parameters when estimating the number of degrees of freedom.
+We expect the effective number of degrees of freedom to be lower.
+For example, for the cosmic shear analysis \cite{y3-cosmicshear1,y3-cosmicshear2} the effective number of free parameters is $\sim$5, compared to the total number of free parameters (28).} (373 data points and 37 free parameters), calibrated PPD $p=0.351$, \item 2$\times$2pt LCDM fiducial cov., 6 bins: $\chi^2=463$ for 336 degrees of freedom (373 data points and 37 free parameters), calibrated PPD $p<10^{-3}$, \item 2$\times$2pt LCDM fiducial cov., 4 bins: $\chi^2=280$ for 204 degrees of freedom (235 data points and 31 free parameters), calibrated PPD $p=0.019$, \end{itemize} where the first entry corresponds to the unblinding result, the second to those using a covariance updated to the unblinding best-fit results (and keeping the full data-vector), and the third to a re-run removing the last two lens bins.
 A further update to the covariances does not change the best fit values or the goodness-of-fit, hence the updated covariance after unblinding became our fiducial covariance.
 As discussed, the first and third stages satisfy the pre-established PPD threshold for publication of $p > 0.01$.

 Furthermore, in Table~\ref{tab: unblinding constraints} we detail the mean and $68\%$ C.L. for the relevant cosmological parameters, at each stage, for both \LCDM and \wCDM.
 Removing the last two bins decreases the constraining power considerably, by $27\%$ ($38\%$) in the $\Omega_m-S_8$ plane in \LCDM (\wCDM) and by 62\% in the $\Omega_m-w$ plane.
 However, the changes in the mean of the parameters are within the corresponding final $68\%$ C.L. region (i.e. within 1$\sigma$) when removing the last two bins.
 Except for $w$, that moves by 1.5$\sigma$'s towards \LCDM.
 In all, we conclude that the cosmology results are not driven by the decision on removing the last two tomographic bins from the data vector.
 In Figs. \ref{fig: cov comparison lcdm} and \ref{fig: cov comparison wcdm} we show the two dimensional contour plots for the posteriors in ($S_8,\Omega_m$) for \LCDM and ($S_8,\Omega_m,w$) for \wCDM, respectively.